NatNgs/Nlaylist/README.md

 ### Get channel names

-Currently, app is able to get video titles and to show them, but no solution is found yet to get video channels names.
+Currently, app is able to get video titles and to show them.

+To get channels titles, video should be started for a few seconds (strange YT iframe behavior).

+Need to implement something to gather channel names, display them in ranking, and add them to the save file too

+#### Ranking by channel

+May be fun to have an option to group ranking by channels (maybe display min, max, and median scores)

 ### Import youtube playlists

-To be worked

-### Save loaded data in browser cache

-Make file load & save optional
+Work to be done

 ### Ranking table: display green & red arrows on rank change